kmorris896/rapture-discord-server-documentation/channel_text/landing-zone/rules-and-policies.md

 You should treat this server like you would your local kink/BDSM group or maybe even your local bar.
 While we've all come here for the general purpose of exploring BDSM, toy control, and other kinky things, we are also here to get to know each other.
 To that end, the expectation is that you participate in discussions on a some-what regular basis.

 Lurking in <#752462620509995039> or only commenting in pictures is not really what we're about.
-We know that everyone is chatty but we hope that you will at least say "hi" from time to time.
+We know that everyone isn't always chatty but we hope that you will at least say "hi" from time to time.

 -- message break --

 To that end, we may politely kick "inactive" users every few weeks.
 Inactive is defined as:

-- Non-members who have not accepted the rules within 48 hours of joining
+- Non-members who have not accepted the rules or posted an introduction within 48 hours of joining
 - Members who have not chatted within a week
 - Members who only chat in <#752462620509995039> or in pic/media channels